Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

-In the previous subsection, we demonstrated that we can significantly boost the reward performance by employing the simple resetting idea.
-Is this effect specific to the Adam optimizer or can we make a broader conclusion by showing that the same positive effect manifests itself when we use the Rainbow agent in conjunction with alternative optimization algorithms?
+We so far demonstrated that we can improve value-function optimization in Rainbow using the idea of resetting Adam's moments.
+Is this effect specific to the Rainbow-Adam combination or does it generalize to settings where we use alternative optimization algorithms and even different agents?

-To answer this question, we first investigate the setting where we use the RMSProp algorithm.
-First presented in a lecture note by Hinton~\citep{tieleman2012lecture}, this optimization algorithm can be thought of as a reduction of Adam, where we use the gradient itself instead of the first moment estimate.
-In other words, RMSProp corresponds to Adam with $\beta_1=0$ and also skipping the debiasing step for the second moment estimate.
-This optimizer was also employed in the original DQN algorithm~\citep{mnih2015human}.
-Similar to Figure~\ref{fig:4}, we ran Rainbow RMSProp with and without resetting on the same 12 games, computed the human-normalized median, and then distilled the learning curves by computing their area under the curve for each value of $K$.
-Our result are presented in Figure~\ref{fig:5} (left).

-Notice that while overall we see a performance degradation when we move from Adam to RMSProp, we still observe that resetting the optimizer per iteration can provide a positive effect in terms of reward performance.
+To answer this question, we first investigate the setting where we use the RMSProp optimizer.
+First presented in a lecture note by Hinton~\citep{tieleman2012lecture}, RMSProp can be thought of as a reduction of Adam where we only maintain a running average of the second-order moment, but not the first.
+In other words, RMSProp corresponds to Adam with $\beta_1=0$ and also skipping the debiasing step for the second-order moment estimate.
+Similar to Figure~\ref{fig:4}, we ran Rainbow and RMSProp with and without resetting on the same 12 games, computed the human-normalized median, and then distilled the learning curves by computing their area under the curve for each value of $K$.
+Our result are presented in Figure~\ref{fig:5} (top left).
+Notice that while overall we see a performance degradation when we move from Adam to RMSProp, we still observe that resetting the optimizer after updating the target network can positively affect the agent's score.

-We next look at the proximal optimizer introduced by Asadi et al.~\cite{asadi2022faster}, where they endow Rainbow with proximal updates.
-This loss ensures that at each iteration the optimization parameter gravitates towards the previous target parameter.
-Again, we employ resetting in the context of their introduced algorithm, namely Rainbow Pro.
-The result is presented in Figure~\ref{fig:5} (center).

-We see a similar effect whereby resetting the optimizer at each iteration can also improve the Rainbow Pro algorithm and make the overall performance less sensitive to the choice of $K$.

-To conclude this section, we next consider the Rectified Adam optimizer introduced by Liu et al.~\cite{liu2019variance}.
+We next consider a successor (rather than a predecessor) of Adam, namely the Rectified Adam optimizer introduced by Liu et al.~\cite{liu2019variance}.
 This recent variant of Adam is especially interesting because it controls the variance of the Adam optimizer early in training by employing step-size warm up in conjunction with a rectifying technique.
 With resetting, the optimization algorithm basically starts from scratch many times, and so the rectification technique of Liu et al.~\cite{liu2019variance} can be crucial in further improving performance.
-We present this results in Figure~\ref{fig:5} (right).
+We present this results in Figure~\ref{fig:5} (top right).
+Observe that equipping the agent with resetting is having a positive impact akin to what we showed in the case of RMSprop.